Anomalous spectral lines and relic quantum nonequilibrium: Nonequilibrium spectral lines

-To study quantum nonequilibrium, we first need a de Broglie-Bohm description of the measurement.
-To develop such a de Broglie-Bohm description, we first need a coordinate representation of the electromagnetic field.
-We will work in the Coulomb gauge, $\nabla . \mathbf{A}(\mathbf{x},t)=0$, with the field expansion
+To calculate how these deviations may appear in practice, we now provide a deBB description of the photon detector model introduced in Sec.~\ref{sec:2}.
+For this we require a coordinate representation of the electromagnetic field.
+We work in the Coulomb gauge, $\nabla\cdot \mathbf{A}(\mathbf{x},t)=0$, with the field expansion